How can a stress fracture be prevented?

 These steps can help prevent a stress fracture:

-- See your doctor as soon as possible if you have a persistent problem with your feet, ankles, or toes.
+- See your doctor as soon as possible if you have a persistent area of concern or discomfort.

 - Use the correct sports equipment.